 Doctoral students have full support during the academic year through scholarships and research assistantships.
-We encourage prospective applicants to apply for their own external funding through programs such as the National Science Foundation’s Graduate Research Fellowship Program, the National Defense Science & Engineering Graduate Fellowship, the Department of Energy's Office of Science Graduate Fellowship, or the AFCEA Doctoral Fellowship.
+We encourage prospective applicants to apply for their own external funding through programs such as the National Science Foundation’s Graduate Research Fellowship Program, the National Defense Science & Engineering Graduate Fellowship, or the AFCEA Doctoral Fellowship.

 There are six main requirements for the Doctor of Philosophy program:

 - complete the requirements for the Master’s degree